-Franco: quello lì è il figlio- c'ha un sacco di soldi that one there is the son (of)- (he) has lots of money a () no, lavora per far soldi.
-No, y'know, (he) works to make money.
-Y'know, le conosce molto bene (è) molto bravo them; (he) knows very well (is) very good Franco: That one is the son-he's got a lot of money y'know.
+Franco: quello lì è il figlio- c'ha un sacco di soldi that one there is the son (of)- (he) has lots of money ro, questo è uno molto sensibile sai, le piante y'know, this one is one very sensitive y'know, plants_i le conosce molto bene (è) molto bravo them; (he) knows very well (is) very good Franco: That one is the son-he's got a lot of money y'know.
+He works to make money, y'know.
+In addition to the fact that he likes these plants y'know.
+This one is a very sensitive (person) y'know.
+Plants, he knows them very well, he's very good.